RomanoHeur/BookCrud/README.md

 # BookCrud
-This is a simple CRUD project, made developed with symfony 7.
+This is a simple CRUD project with modal functions, made developed with symfony 7.